 Thyroid disease affects about 27 million adults in the United States.
 One of the most common forms of thyroid disease is a condition known as hypothyroidism.
 Unfortunately, many are not only unfamiliar with the condition but also unaware that they are suffering from it!
-Dana Trentini, Hypothyroid Mom, was among the countless individuals with under-treated thyroid disease and it lead to a heartbreaking miscarriage.
-Read Dana’s story about how she used the tragic event to spur her on to learn what she needed to know about the disease and share her knowledge to millions of followers at HypothyroidMom.com.
+Dana Trentini, Hypothyroid Mom, was among the countless individuals with under-treated thyroid disease and that led to a heartbreaking miscarriage.
+Read Dana's story about how she used the tragic event to spur her on to learn what she needed to know about the disease and share her knowledge to millions of followers at HypothyroidMom.com.

 On a cold snowy day in New York City in January 2009, I lay on a medical exam table on what would be one of the worst days of my life.
 I had miscarried at 12 weeks and was being prepared for a D&C, a surgical procedure to remove my baby.
 A technician had just taken an ultrasound and walked out of the room to reconfirm to the medical staff that my fetus had no heartbeat.
 I sprang off my bed and ran to the image on the screen.
 I felt my body shake and my fists clench as I stared at the image of my unborn child.
 From a place deep in my soul came a wail.